The 6th edition of "Re-Think Counselling" was a great success

 “It’s been incredible being able to get to know the school, communicate directly with the students to find out what they like most and, above all, attend the classes,” said Silvia Moreno from the American International School of Costa Rica.
 “The visit gives you a better idea of what TBS Education is trying to project as an institution and in terms of studying business administration and its implications,” he added.

 The first stop was Toulouse, where the counsellors were welcomed by Stéphanie Lavigne, the director of TBS Education.
 They enjoyed a tour of the French city and sitting down for a meal with some students, as well as presentations about the centre’s values and programmes from lecturers and members of staff.

 On Saturday, it was time to visit Barcelona.
 Like in Toulouse, guests had the opportunity to visit Barcelona’s iconic spots along with the most prominent examples of Catalan Modernist architecture, including Casa Batlló and Casa Amatller, on a trip through time that demonstrated how the city has evolved from its beginnings to the present day.

 On Sunday the counsellors were invited to a fascinating networking lunch.
-The venue was La Foodieteca, a gastronomic space in the heart of Barcelona where they were able to create their own Spanish tapas, accompanied by a chef, some students and the TBS Business School team.
+The venue was La Foodieteca, a gastronomic space in the heart of Barcelona where they were able to create their own Spanish tapas, accompanied by a chef, some students and the TBS Education team.